MicrosoftDocs/Contribute/Contribute/content/dotnet/api-documentation.md

 /// </example>
 ```

+For some more details about how to hook up separate code files, see [this discussion](https://github.com/dotnet/runtime/pull/111177#discussion_r1907549328).

 ## Language attributes

-Language attributes on `<code>` tags are optional, but they cause the code to be formatted correctly/prettily.
+Language attributes on `<code>` tags are optional, but they cause the code to be formatted with color coding.
 For example:

 ```csharp
 /// <example>